alshedivat/al-folio/_news/announcement_24.md

 inline: true
 ---

-In Spring 2023, I will be teaching [CS5220](https://www.cs.cornell.edu/courses/cs5220/2020fa/) at Cornell University.
+In Spring 2023, I will teach CS5220 (Applications of Parallel Computer) at Cornell University, while in Fall 2023 I will teach a PhD course entitled "Advanced Topics in Parallel Computing".